GalaxySynth/Wild-Dogs/INSTALL.md

 ![Add](https://raw.githubusercontent.com/The-Animonculory/DogeCraft/main/images/addinstance.PNG)

-Then click the import from zip tab and select the modpack from wherever you downloaded it.
+Then click the import from zip tab and select the modpack from the folder you downloaded it to.

 The server comes pre-loaded into the modpack in the multiplayer menu.
 Just click to join!